Junior Johnson: Film

 In the mid-1960s, writer Tom Wolfe researched and wrote an article about Johnson, published in March 1965 in Esquire, and reprinted in Wolfe's The Kandy-Kolored Tangerine Flake Streamline Baby.
 This was eventually reprinted in The Best American Sports Writing of the Century, ed.
 David Halberstam (1999).
 The article, originally entitled "Great Balls of Fire", turned Johnson into a national celebrity and led to fame beyond the circle of NASCAR fans.
 In turn, the article was made into a 1973 movie based on Johnson's career as a driver and moonshiner, The Last American Hero (a.k.a.
 Hard Driver).
 Jeff Bridges starred as a fictionalized Johnson, and Johnson himself served as technical advisor for the film.
 The movie was critically acclaimed and featured the Jim Croce hit song "I Got A Name".

 Follow Your Dreams Productions' President and CEO, Fred Griffith, has signed a rights deal for a true-life story movie about Junior Johnson (Sports Illustrated Vault, 2006).
 Griffith, an American actor and producer from South Carolina, is currently adapting a screenplay based largely on the book, Junior Johnson, Brave In Life, written by Tom Higgins and Steve Waid (Big West Racing, 2006).
 Veteran actor and producer Chris Mulkey is a writing producer for the film.
 According to Griffith, this film—unlike The Last American Hero, which was about a fictionalized version of Johnson named Junior "Jackson"—will remain true to the real life of Junior Johnson.(Morris 2006, p.
 C-1) Johnson had a voice role in the animated film Cars 3, as Junior "Midnight" Moon, a reference to his Moonshine Company.

+Outside of film, Bruce Springsteen mentioned Junior Johnson in his song, "Cadillac Ranch," from the River album in 1980: "James Dean in that Mercury '49, Junior Johnson runnin' through the woods of Caroline, even Burt Reynolds in that black Trans-Am, all gonna meet down at the Cadillac Ranch."

 Midnight Moon

 In May 2007, Johnson teamed with Piedmont Distillers to introduce the company's second moonshine product, called Midnight Moon.
-Johnson became part owner of Piedmont Distillers, the only legal distiller in North Carolina at the time.
+Johnson became part-owner of Piedmont Distillers, the only legal distiller in North Carolina at the time.
 Piedmont Distillers is located in Madison, N.C., in the town’s former train station built in 1915.
-Midnight Moon follows the Johnson family’s generations-old tradition of making moonshine and is available in all 50 states.
-Every batch is produced in an authentic copper still and handcrafted in small batches.
-The 'shine is a legal version of his locally famous family recipe and is available in eight varieties that range from 70–100 proof.
+The moonshine is made in small batches in a copper still, authentic to the Johnson family tradition of making moonshine.